 Introduction

 Fisheries-independent surveys have become a mainstay in the management of dynamic fish stocks as they provide indices of population abundance as well as estimates of various population characteristics such as length and age frequencies.
-While costly to obtain, this information forms the basis of many stock assessments throughout the world [1] and the quality this information depends on surveys and analyses that maximize information while minimizing the expense of data collection.
+While costly to obtain, this information forms the basis of many stock assessments throughout the world [1] and the quality of this information depends on surveys and analyses that maximize information while minimizing the expense of data collection.
 While simulations provide a platform for exploring solutions to this optimization problem, building the necessary simulation framework is not a trivial task given the multi-stage nature of the typical sampling program and the complexity of the population processes we aim to represent.
 Notably, many fish stocks show size-specific patterns of aggregation, making it difficult to collect sufficient biological sub-samples (e.g. lengths and ages) to represent the entire target population.
 This undermines the assumptions of many analyses as sub-samples from such populations tend to exhibit strong positive intracluster correlation [2].
 These complexities may explain why simulations that test the full sampling and analytical pathway of fisheries-independent surveys are rare [3,4].

 Here we document SimSurvey, an R package designed to simplify and facilitate realistic simulations of fisheries-independent trawl surveys.
 In short, the package allows for the simulation of random or stratified-random surveys of an age-structured population that varies in space and time.
 The package has two main components: the first focuses on mimicking realistic fish stocks by simulating a spatially and age-correlated population distributed across a habitat gradient, and the second component focuses on simulating various surveys of these virtual fish stocks.